tanevanwifferen/ToGODer/README.md

 faith in the future, and give you a plan how to tackle the present.

-The ai should have two functions.
+At first, the ai should have two functions.
 One to give dual answers to any question that is given.
 A spiritual and a worldly answer.
 Furthermore, if a question contains references to what someone said or wrote, an answer must be returned that interprets the quote as genuine and one that is sarcastic.

 The second function is to ask questions.
 What do you think?
 What would you do here?